 How To Build Your First Trad Rack

-Words and Photos: Calum Muskett
+Words: Calum Muskett

 Climbing in the UK offers a broad church of techniques and ethics developed over a century and a half of climbing across a culturally and geologically diverse country.
 In the early days, the only type of climbing that was available and pursued was what we now describe as traditional (or trad) climbing, where the leader places removable protection to safeguard his passage up a rock face.